Red Vines: In popular culture

 Fox science-fiction drama television series Fringe frequently refers to Red Vines throughout its five-season run, as it is the preferred candy of the character Doctor Walter Bishop.
 In the season 2 premiere, "A New Day in the Old Town," he is even seen eating Red Vines while conducting an autopsy.
 After the TV series was renewed for a fourth season on March 24, 2011, co-star Josh Jackson publicly stated his appreciation of Fringe fans for sending Red Vines to Fox in an effort to campaign for a renewal.

-The large tub of Red Vines is seen on many episodes of Law & Order: SVU on Captain Cragen's desk.

 Red Vines were airdropped into 89th Academy Awards ceremony by host Jimmy Kimmel.

-Red Vines is mentioned in an SNL Digital Short from 2005.
-In the music video "Lazy Sunday," Andy Samberg raps: "Mr. Pibb and Red Vines equals crazy delicious."

 Red Vines are frequently mentioned in Team StarKid's 2010 musical, A Very Potter Sequel, as they are the preferred snack of Ron Weasley.
 This was later referenced in 2011, when Joey Richter and Joe Walker, two actors from the musical, performed a series of tests on the official Red Vines YouTube channel, to see what Red Vines could and couldn't do.

 Red Vines is also the name of an Aimee Mann song from her 1999 album Bachelor No. 2 or, the Last Remains of the Dodo.
 The chorus talks about "...Cigarettes and Red Vines," as something to occupy one's time while helplessly watching other events.

-In the Parks and Recreation episode "Ben's Parents", the characters are divided over whether Red Vines are superior to Twizzlers.

-In Psych episode "He Dead", Red Vines are brought up by Shawn Spencer, who asks for individually wrapped Red vines and a laptop (preferably made of Red Vines) as a reward for investigating the murder of Warren Clayton.